 COVID-19 has led to economic disruption throughout the world, and businesses are finding it hard to cope with the same.
 If we talk about the legal industry, most of the law firms and lawyers have reported revenue loss due to lockdown, reduced business operations, and a shortage of staff.
 Certainly, here are some strategies law firms can consider in response to the challenges posed by COVID-19:

 1. Coronavirus will leave its own set of positives

-James White, Experienced Trial Attorney with a Focus on Complex, Mass-Action, and Class- Action Litigation
+James White is experienced Trial Attorney with a Focus on Complex, Mass-Action, and Class- Action Litigation

 “The virus’ impact on the practice of law is going to be profound.
 We already see law firms cut back on their hiring and change the way they do things.
 The days of old, of twenty lawyers hanging around outside a conference room in line waiting to go talk to a judge or an official for five minutes and billing the client for two hours of travel, those days are over.

 As a legal service provider, I do think there will be some benefits to the client.
 Matters will be more accessible to them and more affordable for them, and this is something that we’re excited about.
 We’ve prepared for the remote practice of law for a long time, not because of any pandemic.
 We just felt it would be the most efficient way to deliver the product to the client.

-We’re already seeing enormous challenges from people that we represent.
+We’re already seeing enormous challenges from the people that we represent.
 We’re getting calls that we’ve never received before.
 People are not stealing to get drugs.
 They’re not stealing for greed.
 They’re stealing food.
 People that have never been in trouble before!

 We’re also ramping up our bankruptcy practice.
 We hope that people don’t find themselves in that situation, but we certainly want to be there to assist those who may have that need and are under those pressures.